The-AI-Alliance/GEO-Bench-2/README.md

 ## How was the Benchmark Generated?

 All scripts that were used to generate the GEO-Bench-2 dataset versions are included in the [generate_benchmark](/geobench_v2/generate_benchmark/) directory.
+These scripts are included for transparency purposes, but leaderboard submissions are solely accepted based on official dataset versions on [HuggingFace](https://huggingface.co/collections/aialliance/geo-bench-2).

 ## Credits